 For example, I was working on a website update for a law firm.
 My client wanted to see the updated site on his office computer and could not get to it.
 I contacted the hosting company, and they insisted there was no problem with the server.
 I thought about it for a few days and contacted the hosting company again.
 The hosting company also provided and oversaw the networking within the office.
 I was asking them if the onsite server blocked the new site.
 He grumbled and was not happy with me as if I was bothering him.
-He said if you don’t understand what you’re doing, you shouldn’t be working on their website.
-When the hosting company spent a little bit of time working on the formatting on the server, he found the security setup on the server was blocking the law firm’s ability to see their website.
+If you don’t understand what you’re doing, you shouldn’t be working on their website.
+When the hosting company spent a little bit of time working on the server's formatting, he found the server's security setup was blocking the law firm’s ability to see their website.
 Problem solved.
 The message here is to work together to resolve the issue.
 Be kind to each other.
 There is no need to place blame or be rude.

 7. Sitemap missing or not set up correct

 Your sitemap is an essential document for the search engine to read.
 The sitemap will inform the search engine about site structure and what pages to scan and index or not scan.
 Every time you update your website, make sure to update your sitemap.
 If you are adding new pages or delete old pages, the sitemap should reflex those changes.